 The definition of terms we use were drawn from research and resources that inform adult learning principles and pedagogy.
-As a granting Community Adult Learning Program (CALP) we use the Community Adult Learning Program Guidelines (2020) that were developed within this field, working alongside Advanced Education CALP managers.
+As a granting council within the Community Adult Learning Program (CALP), we use the Community Adult Learning Program Guidelines (2020) to guide our work in allocating grants to adult foundational programming locally.

 “The ability to identify, understand, interpret, create, communicate, compute and use printed and written materials associated within varying contexts.
 Literacy, numeracy, the skills and habits needed to engage in learning, the ability to use basic digital technology, and proficiency in the English language are core skills Albertans need to be able to participate actively in society, pursue further learning, and be successful in their work.
 For this reason, the Community Adult Learning Program is focused on ensuring adult foundational learners in all funded communities are able to access learning opportunities and supports in these areas. “